ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 Specifically, `ethpwn` maintains the following concepts in a global state: global configuration, including wallets and api keys, compiled contract metadata, and deployed contract instances.

 ## 📝 Configuration
-`ethpwn` allows you to configure a variety of settings globally, which are then used by the various modules to simplify the interaction process.
+The configuration for `ethpwn` is expected to be located at `~/.config/ethpwn/config.json`.
+This file allows you to configure a variety of settings globally, which are then used by the various modules to simplify the interaction process.

 This includes the following settings:

-1. default_network: the default network to use for all interactions
+1. `default_network`: the default network to use for all interactions
-2. default_node_urls: default Ethereum node URLs for each network which can be used to retrieve blockchain information state
+2. `default_node_urls`: default Ethereum node URLs for each network which can be used to retrieve blockchain information state
-3. wallets: Ethereum wallets to use to interact with the different blockchain networks
+3. `wallets`: Ethereum wallets to use to interact with the different blockchain networks
-4. etherscan_api_key: API key for etherscan, which can be used to retrieve verified source code for contracts
+4. `etherscan_api_key`: API key for etherscan, which can be used to retrieve verified source code for contracts
-5. debugger configuration: customizations for the debugger interface
+5. `debugger configuration`: customizations for `ethdbg`

-## 📝 ContractMetadata
+## 🪪 ContractMetadata
 `ethpwn` stores the compiled contract metadata in a global `ContractMetadata` object, which can be accessed via `CONTRACT_METADATA`.
 This holds the information about every contract that was ever compiled on your machine using `ethpwn`, and can be used to retrieve the `ContractMetadata` for all of these contracts.
 This allows you to simply refer to a contract by name, and `ethpwn` will automatically retrieve the correct `ContractMetadata` for you.